abhle/fluxbox/README.md

 * Borders are ommitted when possible.

-* Layout of windows is set as far as possible.
+* Layout of windows is fixed as far as possible.

 * Relies on [Solarized](https://ethanschoonover.com/solarized/).